-The morning parallel workshop sessions had a session on Social Media Dos and Don’ts for Civic-Engagement hosted by Nanjala Nyabola an Author and Internet Activist from Kenya which WOUGNET was privileged to participate in.
-Nanjala identified the challenges on social media, general ethics of using images and key social media platforms (Facebook, Twitter, LinkedIn, WhatsApp, telegram, medium/ tumbler).
-She explored some tips for activism such as not being boring online by learning from the popular culture, humanizing your account and include personal stories, remembering the value of interaction, responding to people to especially amplify positive reviews but avoiding unnecessary confrontation, live-tweeting on what is good using best approaches, keeping your eye on the prize whether short, medium and long term goals and not to forfeit long term victories for short term gains.
+The morning parallel workshop sessions had a session on Social Media Dos and Don’ts for Civic-Engagement hosted by Nanjala Nyabola an Author and Internet Activist from Kenya which WOUGNET was privileged to participate.
+Nanjala identified the challenges on social media, the general ethics of using images, and key social media platforms (Facebook, Twitter, LinkedIn, WhatsApp, Telegram, medium/Tumbler).
+She explored some tips for activism such as not being bored online by learning from the popular culture, humanizing your account and including personal stories, remembering the value of interaction, responding to people to especially amplify positive reviews but avoiding unnecessary confrontation, live-tweeting on what is good using best approaches, keeping your eye on the prize whether short, medium and long term goals and not to forfeit long term victories for short term gains.

 Social media is a great platform to spread awareness and get other people excited about a cause.
-At Women of Uganda Network (WOUGNET), different social media platforms especially on twitter @wougnet and Facebook platforms have been used to create awareness and conduct advocacy on issues of women’s rights online, ICT for agricultural productivity, tech-related violence against women and girls, ICT and women-related policies, entrepreneurship, Governance and accountability using Hashtags and twitter handle.
-Information is also spread using blogs on current issues that affect women in the ICT space on WOUGNET website www.wougnet.org and social media pages.
+At Women of Uganda Network (WOUGNET), different social media platforms especially on Twitter @wougnet and Facebook platforms have been used to create awareness and conduct advocacy on issues of women’s rights online, ICT for agricultural productivity, tech-related violence against women and girls, ICT and women-related policies, entrepreneurship, Governance, and accountability using Hashtags and Twitter handle.
+Information is also spread using blogs on current issues that affect women in the ICT space on the WOUGNET website www.wougnet.org and social media pages.

-Social media is a great platform for activism because it is accessible, affordable, brings people’s voices of diverse backgrounds together to advocate for a cause and it is from this simple action that the world gets to know the issues that still exist and people get to act on it.
-The fact that anyone can easily share the message anytime, the world stays informed.
+Social media is a great platform for activism because it is accessible, affordable, and brings people voices of diverse backgrounds together to advocate for a cause it is from this simple action that the world gets to know the issues that still exist and people get to act on it.
+Fact that anyone can easily share a message anytime, the world stays informed.

-It also amplifies the work that you see other activists are doing.
-Although you may not take part in it, you may share it to somebody else who would love to donate or fundraise for the cause or connect you to a community who may be of help.
+It also amplifies the work that you see other activists doing.
+Although you may not take part in it, you may share it with somebody else who would love to donate or fundraise for the cause or connect you to a community that may be of help.

 Despite the importance of social media platforms for activism, according to Nanjala during her session at the 2019 Uganda social media conference that happened in Kampala, she pointed out that social media can also be used to drive people to another message and cited an example of WhatsApp which is now very hard to regulate.
-She advised activists to protect the vulnerable people as they advocate not engendering their exploitations, respect people’s privacy and dignity and not to rely on shock or breaking news but rather focus on showing commonality and challenge manipulated images.
+She advised activists to protect the vulnerable people as they advocate not engendering their exploitations, respecting people’s privacy and dignity, and not relying on shock or breaking news but rather focusing on showing commonality and challenging manipulated images.

 Therefore, It is important to note that Social media works: (1) when you understand your cause (2) when you understand your objective (3) when you understand your medium (4) when you understand your audience (5) when you have the resources to sustain your action and (6) when your online work is supported by your offline actions/connections.